KaitmazianMO/ArbitraryTypeStack/README.md

   ### Set type of stack first!

-   To set the type of stack write this line:
+   To set the type of stack you sould use this strange command:

    #define stack_t **type**